 There are two options: the traditional flu shot or the nasal spray FluMist.
 Both offer about the same level of protection, but some people are better suited for the shot, while others do better with the spray.

 Under the Affordable Care Act, many health insurance plans will provide free preventive care services, including checkups, vaccinations and screening tests, to children and teens.
 Learn more.

 Learn the guidelines on who should get which type.

 The Flu Shot

-This vaccine is given by injection, usually into the upper arm.
-The flu shot is made from dead influenza virus and cannot give you the flu.
+You get this vaccine by injection, usually into the upper arm.
+It's made from dead influenza virus and can't give you the flu.

-- Children less than 6 months old
+Babies less than 6 months old

 People with life-threatening allergies to any ingredient in the vaccine